dan-edie/Team_ETL_Project/README.md

     data frame was loaded into database.

-D.1) Technical Report.
-    a.
-You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.

 # Project Submission Requirements
 ### F. Please upload the report to Github and submit a link to Bootcampspot.
+# D.1) Technical Report.
+# a.
+You will be required to submit a final technical report with the above information and steps required to reproduce your ETL process.
+* See ETL Project Technical Report above.

 - - -
 #### Copyright